NikhilMSeb/Cisco-Exercise-Nov22/json-implementation/README.md

 Assuming that both Python (3.x) and Pip are installed in your system (if not refer [this](https://www.python.org/downloads/) for installing both, or [this](https://pip.pypa.io/en/stable/installation/) for pip):

-There are 2 pre-requisite libraries for running this service - Flask and FLask-SQLAlchemy - both of which can be installed using the following terminal command:
+There are 3 pre-requisite libraries for running this service - Flask, FLask-SQLAlchemy and PyJWT - all of which can be installed using the following terminal command:

 *You can also add these prerequisites in a virtual environment by following the instructions [here](https://virtualenv.pypa.io/en/latest/installation.html)*